exakat/exakat/docs/Rules.rst

 .. _implicit-global:

-Implicit global
+Implicit Global
 ###############

-Global variables, that are used in local scope with global Keyword, but are not declared as Global in the global scope.
-They may be mistaken with distinct values, while, in PHP, variables in the global scope are truely global.
+Global variables, that are used in local scope with global keyword, but are not declared as global in the global scope.
+They may be mistaken with distinct values, while, in PHP, variables in the global scope are truly global.

 +--------------+---------------------------+
 | Command Line | Structures/ImplicitGlobal |